greenboxal/doggohub/doc/university/glossary/README.md

 ### GitHost.io

-A single-tenant solution that provides GitLab CE or EE as a managed service.
-GitLab Inc. is responsible for installing, updating, hosting, and backing up customers' own private and secure GitLab instance.
+A single-tenant solution that provides DoggoHub CE or EE as a managed service.
+DoggoHub Inc. is responsible for installing, updating, hosting, and backing up customers' own private and secure DoggoHub instance.

 ### GitHub

 A web-based Git repository hosting service with an enterprise offering.
 Its main features are: issue tracking, pull request with code review, abundancy of integrations and wiki.
 It offers free public repos, private repos and enterprise services are paid.
-Read about [importing a project](https://docs.gitlab.com/ce/workflow/importing/import_projects_from_github.html) from GitHub to GitLab.
+Read about [importing a project](https://docs.doggohub.com/ce/workflow/importing/import_projects_from_github.html) from GitHub to DoggoHub.

-### GitLab CE
+### DoggoHub CE

 Our free on Premise solution with >100,000 users

-### GitLab CI
+### DoggoHub CI

-Our own Continuos Integration [feature](https://about.gitlab.com/gitlab-ci/) that is shipped with each instance
+Our own Continuos Integration [feature](https://about.doggohub.com/doggohub-ci/) that is shipped with each instance

-### GitLab EE
+### DoggoHub EE

-Our premium on premise [solution](https://about.gitlab.com/features/#enterprise) that currently has Basic, Standard and Plus subscription packages with additional features and support.
+Our premium on premise [solution](https://about.doggohub.com/features/#enterprise) that currently has Basic, Standard and Plus subscription packages with additional features and support.

-### GitLab.com
+### DoggoHub.com

 Our free SaaS for public and private repositories.

-### GitLab Geo
+### DoggoHub Geo

-Allows you to replicate your GitLab instance to other geographical locations as a read-only fully operational version.
-It [can be used](https://docs.gitlab.com/ee/gitlab-geo/README.html) for cloning and fetching projects, in addition to reading any data.
+Allows you to replicate your DoggoHub instance to other geographical locations as a read-only fully operational version.
+It [can be used](https://docs.doggohub.com/ee/doggohub-geo/README.html) for cloning and fetching projects, in addition to reading any data.
 This will make working with large repositories over large distances much faster.

-### GitLab Pages
+### DoggoHub Pages
-These allow you to [create websites](https://gitlab.com/help/pages/README.md) for your GitLab projects, groups, or user account.
+These allow you to [create websites](https://doggohub.com/help/pages/README.md) for your DoggoHub projects, groups, or user account.

 ### Gitolite